MahdiidhaM/Hotel/README.md

 ## About project

- This project is about the leatest hotels price that exsit on the other sites.
+ This project is about the leatest hotels price that exsit on the other sites.</br>
- I used selenium for Scraping site and useی celery in djagno for periodic tasks.
+ I used selenium for Scraping site and used celery in djagno for periodic tasks.</br>
  The site is being updated

 ### Visit site
 [http://hotelles.runflare.run/](http://hotelles.runflare.run/)